Jubilee line pilot

-The pilot is a non-commercial project is scheduled to run for 12 months, and is part of our long-term investment plan to deliver mobile connectivity below ground.
+The pilot is a non-commercial project is scheduled to last for 24 months until March 2022.
+It is part of our long-term investment plan to deliver mobile connectivity below ground.
 The pilot will help us roll out 4G connectivity across the London Underground, providing insight into how customers will use the 4G service.

 Telecom Commercialisation Project